hmchen47/DataScience/Notes/p01-Bayesian.md

 + Application of predictive distributions
   + design and power calculations, model checking, and deciding whether to conduct a future trial - Berry and Stangle, Bayesian methods in health-related research, In Bayesian Biostatistics, 1996
-  + examples in bioequivlanence, trial monitoring, and toxicology -- A. Grieve, A Bayesian analysis of the two-period crossover design for clinical trials, in Biometrics, 1985
+  + examples in bioequivlence, trial monitoring, and toxicology -- A. Grieve, A Bayesian analysis of the two-period crossover design for clinical trials, in Biometrics, 1985
   + power calculations, sequential analysis, health policy-making and payback from research -- D. Spiegelhalter, et.al., Bayesian Approaches to Clinical Trials and Health-Care Evaluation, 2004